U-Tapao Royal Thai Navy Airfield: History

 In 1965 the RTN was permitted by the Council of Ministers to build a 1200 m long airfield near U-Tapao village, Ban Chang District, in Rayong Province.
 The United States, seeking a Southeast Asian base for its large jet aircraft, reached an agreement with the Thai government to build and operate the base in conjunction with the RTN.
 The US began construction of the runway and all facilities on 15 October 1965 and completed it on 2 June 1966.
 The base was administratively handed over to the RTN on 10 August 1966.

 The 11,000 ft runway became operational on 6 July 1966 and U-Tapao received its first complement of United States Air Force (USAF) Strategic Air Command (SAC) KC-135 tankers in August 1966.
 The USAF had been flying B-52 Stratofortress bombers Operation Arc Light bombing missions over South Vietnam from Kadena Air Base on Okinawa, but Okinawa was judged to be too far from South Vietnam to meet mission requirements.
 An optimal solution was to base the B-52s in South Vietnam or Thailand, however base security in South Vietnam was problematic.
 U-Tapao had an existing runway suitable for the bombers and the cost for upgrades to the base was minimal.
 In January 1967, negotiations between the US and Thai government started to base them at U-Tapao.
 The agreement, reached on 2 March 1967, allowed 15 B-52s and their support personnel to be based at U-Tapao, with the provision that missions flown from Thailand would not over fly Laos or Cambodia on their way to targets in Vietnam.
 The first B-52's arrived on 10 April 1967.
 The next day, B-52 sorties were flown from U-Tapao.
 By 1972 there were 54 B-52 aircraft stationed in Thailand.

 U.S. use of U-Tapao during the Vietnam War

 Prior to 1965, the base at U-Tapao was a small RTN airfield.
-At Don Muang Air Base near Bangkok, the USAF had stationed KC-135 tanker aircraft to refuel combat aircraft over the skies of Indochina.
+At Don Muang Air Base near Bangkok, the USAF had stationed KC-135 Stratotankers to refuel combat aircraft over the skies of Indochina.
 Although Thailand was an active participant in the Vietnam War, with a token ground force deployed to the South Vietnam as well as involved in the largely secret civil war in Laos, the presence and the visibility of USAF aircraft near its capital city was causing a degree of political embarrassment for Thailand's military government.